 While the title of the book is accurate, the content is mostly about the current state of the ART industry.
 The more provocative implications of designing babies and genetic engineering of children are only lightly touched on.
 Klitzman mentions CRISPR (clustered regularly interspaced short palindromic repeats) multiple times, but that revolutionary technology has only been used once on live babies and a recent study has found that CRISPR is not as precise as we would like when editing the human genome.
 We do not know how most genes work and how most genetic traits are formed.
 Characteristics such as intelligence and sexuality are almost certainly the result of many genes interacting with each other in complex ways.
 While most of the potential for genetically designing children remains in the realm of science fiction, the possibility of important new developments in the near future is real.

 Klitzman’s research will be useful for bioethicists seeking better understanding of the current state of ART and PGD.
 Fertility doctors confront ethical quandaries and the history of ART and PGD shows that if the technology exists then someone will use it in irresponsible ways.
 Perhaps the most notorious case of IVF, the Octomom, was deliberately implanted with twelve embryos and successfully had eight children (Popescu, 2018).
-Her fertility doctor afterwards lost his state medical license.
+Her fertility doctor afterwards lost his state medical licence.

 Stepping out of my dispassionate academic persona, I will end this review with a couple of personal reactions.
 The practice of traditional surrogacy, where the surrogate’s egg is used, made me ask: how is this not selling children (p.141)?
 I also remembered a personal story.
-When my daughter was sixteen, she told her parents, ‘I think that I will adopt when I have children, because we have bad genes’.
+When my daughter was 16, she told her parents, ‘I think that I will adopt when I have children, because we have bad genes.’
 My wife was rather offended and I was rather surprised.
 It was the first time our daughter had ever talked about having children and her concern was genuine, stemming from certain disorders that obviously run in the family.
-Adoption will not be the only solution, the invention of IVF, genetic engineering, and now CRISPR, have given my daughter new options.
-The only problem is that while our family disorders obviously have a genetic component, we have no idea which genes might be altered.
-Still no grandchildren for us, but a future in which parents take ever greater medical control over procreation.
+Adoption will not be the only solution: the invention of IVF, genetic engineering, and now CRISPR, have given my daughter new options.
+The only problem is that, while our family disorders obviously have a genetic component, we have no idea which genes might be altered.
+Still no grandchildren for us, but there is a future in which parents take ever greater medical control over procreation.
 Eugenics seems a strong possibility.

 Reference